- You can afford beautiful, healthy teeth without financial burdens.

 What dental care does public health insurance cover?

 Statutory health insurance in Germany works according to the principle of solidarity.
-All insured individuals receive the same benefits.
+All insured individuals receive the same standard benefits (Regelversorgung).

-Insured individuals must pay the costs of dental treatments that do not meet the requirements of the so-called standard care.
-For dentures (implants, bridges, dental prosthesis), the personal contribution is particularly high due to very tight assumption limits of the insurance fund.
+Insured individuals must pay the costs of dental treatments that do not meet the requirements of standard care.
+For dentures (dental implants, bridges, dental prostheses), the personal contribution is particularly high due to very tight assumption limits of the insurance fund.

 Dental costs and dentures — benefits provided by public health insurance

-In the case of treatment, 100% of the costs are covered if it is an approved insurance benefit.
-For dentures, the subsidy from the insurance fund is:
+In the case of treatment, 100% of dental costs are covered if it is medically necessary and an approved insurance benefit.
+For dentures, the subsidy from the insurance fund is (depending on the proof of regular check-ups):

-• 75% if the annual dental check-ups can be documented without gaps for ten years.
+- 75% if the annual dental checkups can be documented in the bonus booklet without gaps for ten years.

 The benchmark for dental coverage is the standard benefit